aethos/teaching/recitations/3-24-for-arrays-and-more/loops.md

 		i++;    // increment
 	}

 As you can see, we moved our intialization directly above the start of the loop.
 The termination condition is the same between the two loops.
 The increment is the last statement of the loop.
 It turns out, programmers were writing this kind of loop with intialization and incremeninting very often, so the for loop was created to make it easy and simple.
+We can say that for loops are **syntatic sugar**.
+They're simply a different convenient syntax for while loops.

 It's worth noting that for loops can get pretty weird.
 It's possible for any of the three parts in the header of the foor loop to be empty, and it's possible that the parts do not strictly relate to each other.
 All of the below are valid for loops -- but that does not mean they are good design!